ganesansays/learningintuition.github.io/DiscriminantAnalysis.md

 # Linear Discriminant Analysis Intution

 Linear discriminant analysis is a method to find a linear combination of features that seperates two or more classes/groups of objects or events.
-LDA is an predisisor to logistics regression to perform classification.
+LDA is a predisisor to logistic regression to perform classification.
 If the problem statement and dataset satisfies the requirement of linear discriminant analysis, it always out performs logistic regression interms of accuracy.

+Find a very rough comparision of logistic regression and linear discriminant analysis [here](https://stats.stackexchange.com/questions/95247/logistic-regression-vs-lda-as-two-class-classifiers).

 ## Example: Wall Street Journal Subscription